 Every mom wants their children to grow up to be a responsible, contributing members of society.
 But, before they leave the nest and spread their wings, we have to teach them how to fly.
 As parents, it is our responsibility to prepare our children for the real world.
 We want them to become self-sufficient and responsible adults.Teaching kids at an early age household responsibility will help them become productive members of society.
 It is also an essential part of their development and will help with building self-esteem.

 A few weeks ago I decided to start back implementing a chore chart with my kids.
 Lately, my children have seemed to develop a bad habit of not getting their chores done in a timely fashion or without having to be told multiple times to do their tasks.
 Their biggest excuses are.
 Oh, I forgot, or I thought I already did that today.
 So I made up this Printable Free Kids Chore Chart that you can download for free.

-Using a Chore chart not only provides motivation, it also helps us teach financial responsibility. one of the most valuable life lessons we can teach children.
-Rather than giving our children a set allowance, we give our kids the opportunity to earn money for finishing tasks. we do not pay them for things like placing away their shoes, placing their dishes in the sink, and picking up their clothes off the bathroom floor.
+Using a Chore chart not only provides motivation, but it also helps us teach financial responsibility.
+One of the most valuable life lessons we can teach children.
+Rather than giving our children a set allowance, we offer our kids the opportunity to earn money for finishing tasks.
+We do not pay them for things like placing away their shoes, placing their dishes in the sink, and picking up their clothes off the bathroom floor.
 Those things are just expected and required of them just for being apart of the family.

 The Benefits of Giving Kids Chores